shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

  }, [])
 ```

-First, we declare the petsData variable which is initialized as an empty array, as well as the setPetsData function.
-We do this by using useEffect hook and we basically telling React that our component needs to do something after rendering.
+First, we declare the petsData variable which is initialized as an empty array, as well as the `setPetsData` function.
+We do this with the useEffect React hook which is telling React that our component needs to do something after rendering.

 Notice that we are calling the `loadPets` function at the end of useEffect.
-The loadPets function it takes your APIKeys, fetches the pet's information from IPFS storage, and returns the hash of the cid that contains the NFT information.
-We loop through the cids array, find its id and create the data variable that will hold the NFT metadata, then we call the getImage function.
+The `loadPets` function takes your API key, fetches the pet's information from IPFS storage, then returns the content identifier that contains the NFT information.
+We loop through the cids array, find its id and create the data variable that will hold the NFT metadata, then we call the `getImage` function.

-Lastly, we need to attach the image, the cid, and the time to the data variable.
-Then, we push it into a temporary array and at the end we set it to be the PetsData.
+Lastly, we need to attach the image, the content identifier (CID), and the timestamp to the data variable.
+Then, we push it into a temporary array and at the end we set it to be the state variable petsData.

-The function getImage takes the url path and splits it by this character '://'.
-The split is a JavaScript function that returns an array of elements.
-Then, the getImage function returns the correct path by adding the second element of the array.
+The function `getImage` takes the URL path and splits it by this character '://'.
+Split is a JavaScript function that returns an array of elements.
+Then, `getImage` returns the correct path by adding the second element of the array.
 We need to do this because an IPFS URL does not retain the original path, but instead requires a conversion step to/from URI representation.
-To learn more read [check ipfs docs](https://docs.ipfs.io/how-to/address-ipfs-on-web/#native-urls).
+To learn more, check the [IPFS docs](https://docs.ipfs.io/how-to/address-ipfs-on-web/#native-urls).

 Note: CIDs reference immutable content so you can be sure the content you access is the content referenced in the NFT.

 Now let’s render this data.
-In the return add this:
+In the return statement, add the following code:

 ```javascript
 return (